ralismark/ralismark.github.io/site/posts/DRAFT-l4-captree/index.md

 Finally, we reach Revoke.
 This is the hardest operation to handle, since a cap can have potentially unbounded descendants, and we'll need to process all of them.
 This means that Revoke would normally have unbounded runtime, which is _bad_ in a kernel context, particularly with seL4's execution model and realtime guarantees.
-The way seL4 handles these kinds of operations is to require the task yield after $$O(1)$$ of work.
+The way seL4 handles these kinds of operations is to require the task yield after $O(1)$ of work.
 This means we'll need to leave the capability tree in a sensible state, as well as handle other threads making changes to it.

-Fortunately, seL4 gives us one trick to make this easier: zombie caps.
-They're a way to mark a cap as unusable, without completely deleting it yet.

 This is really tricky!
-The capability tree needs to be in a consistent state when we yield, and we also can't run for unbounded time.
+The naive method of simply iterating over all descendants and destroying things bottom-up violates the $O(1)$ requirement.
+Destroying it top-down and

-This means that deconstructing the derivation tree from top-down and reparenting things as necessary won't work, since we might not be able to find a place to graft nodes on in time.
+These requirements mean that deconstructing the derivation tree from top-down and reparenting things as necessary won't work, since we might not be able to find a place to graft nodes on in time.
 <!-- TODO fix wording -->
 <!--TODO maybe like an initial idea?-->